Sorrento perched on limestone cliffs above the Bay of Naples with lemon groves and Vesuvius in the distance

 Q: What's the difference between Marina Piccola and Marina Grande?

 A: Marina Piccola is the small harbor where cruise ship tenders arrive, directly below the town center with funicular access.
-Marina Grande is the original fishing village harbor, further along the coast below the main town, preserving more authentic local character with colorful boats, weathered quay, and seafood restaurants serving the daily catch.
+Marina Grande is the original fishing village harbor, further along the coast below the main town, preserving local character with colorful boats, weathered quay, and seafood restaurants serving the daily catch.
 Marina Grande offers stunning views across the Bay of Naples and up to Sorrento's cliffs — worth the walk down from town.

 Q: Is one day enough for Sorrento and surroundings?